 All the songs are recorded and published by Abbey of the Arts, so you can listen to the pre-recorded podcast that includes the songs, or access the songs on your own.
-For complete lyrics to the Opening and Closing songs, you can download the free PDF (available on the Abbey of the Arts website) for each of the CD collections.
-If you wish to learn and play the music live, a link to purchase and download a PDF of the Musical Scores is also available on the website through the Leader Resources.
+For complete lyrics to the Opening and Closing songs, you can download the free PDF versions (available on the Abbey of the Arts website) for each of the CD collections.

-The three CD collections from which the Opening and Closing Songs are drawn are
+The four CD collections from which the Opening and Closing Songs are drawn are